kgish/skillzz/README.md

 for the position of Remote Ruby on Rails Developer.

 Special thanks to the authors of the book [Rails 4 in Action](https://www.manning.com/books/rails-4-in-action) which provided me with invaluable guidance.
+I took the liberty of using some ideas and implementations from this source of inspiration.
 This is a fantastic book.

 ## Coding Challenge